samrocketman/gitlab-mirrors/docs/installation.md

     chmod 755 *.sh
     cp config.sh.SAMPLE config.sh

 Modify the values in `config.sh` for your setup.
-Be sure to add your private token for the gitmirror user in gitlab to `~/private_token` of your `gitmirror` system user.
+Be sure to add your private token for the `gitmirror` user in GitLab to `~/private_token` of your `gitmirror` system user.

 Once you have set up your `config.sh` let's add the `git-mirrors.sh` script to `crontab`.
 Just execute `crontab -e` and add the following value to it.